Pretty soon I’ll have to be more creative with the blog post titles! Part 193 …. geez.

 Previous articles in this series

-- Part 2 - change of approach, connecting to your VM, copying files, SQL config changes for GP, SQL collation problems when copying in my previous GP data, cost update
+• Part 2 - change of approach, connecting to a VM, copying files, SQL config changes for GP, SQL collation problems when copying in my previous GP data, cost update